jhchein/reduce-commute/README.md

 ## Comments and further improvements
 I ignore the means of travel (e.g. you might not want to ride a bike during winter) and number of 'legs' (sections) per route (a 20 minute non-stop trip might be preferrable to 15 minute traveling with 2 stops).

+A grid search of a city and heatmap visualization would be really nice.

 I want to add a max. search radius for some searches.

 I want to add more generic search (nearby cafes with 3+ stars).